Monday, December 31, 2018

 As i hear my own footsteps I hear the voices from far away.
 And there are times when the noise in my head overpowers them all.

-The times I climb uphill I know there is a way down.
-Paths are made by walking so let me walk this path.
-As I meet new pilgrims I see myself in them, sometimes it brings wonder and sometimes an ego boost.
+The times I climb uphill, I know there is a way down.
+Paths are made by walking, so let me walk this path.
+As I meet new pilgrims, I see myself in them; sometimes it brings wonder, and sometimes an ego boost.
+Stars start to settle; we tried to find our little home.
+Each day the roof changes, each day a new host.
+At times there are few walls, at times a little window, at times the cold wind requests us to sleep close.

 As I get comfortable with all that I got today, tomorrow is standing just a few feet away.
-As I get on to hold something, impermanence knocks on the door as my destiny.
+As I get onto hold something, impermanence knocks on the door as my destiny.

 Tuesday, December 18, 2018